Supreme Court Allows Trump Administration To End Census Early

 The high court's ruling, following an emergency request the Justice Department made last week, is the latest turn in a roller coaster of a legal fight over the timeline for the count.

-Last-minute changes by the Census Bureau and its skirting of an earlier court order for the count have left local communities and the bureau's workers across the country unsure of how much longer they can take part in a national head count already upended by the coronavirus pandemic.
+Last-minute changes by the Census Bureau and its skirting of an earlier court order for the count have left local communities and the bureau's workers across the U.S. unsure of how much longer they can take part in a national head count already upended by the coronavirus pandemic.

 More time, judges have ruled, would give the bureau a better chance of getting an accurate and complete count of the country's residents, which is used to determine how political representation and federal funding are distributed among the states over the next decade.

 Justice Department attorneys say the Census Bureau is under pressure to meet a legal deadline of Dec.
 31 for reporting to the president the first set of census results — the latest state population counts that determine each state's share of the 435 seats in the House of Representatives.
-The numbers, in turn, also determine how many Electoral College votes each state has to determine who becomes the next U.S. president in 2024 and 2028.
+The numbers, in turn, also determine how many Electoral College votes each state has to determine who becomes the U.S. president in 2024 and 2028.

 Since May, however, career officials at the bureau have warned that the agency can no longer meet the Dec.
 31 reporting deadline because of the pandemic.
 Judges in lower courts have also noted that the national counts from the years 1810 through 1840 were delivered late and Congress later stepped in to approve deadline extensions.